jasonyi-unc/jsonyi.dev/_pages/about.md

 My interests lie in low-latency development, operating systems, machine learning, and algorithms.
 I am currently reading [C++ Concurrency in Action](https://beefnoodles.cc/assets/book/C++%20Concurrency%20in%20Action.pdf) and listening to podcasts like [Signals and Threads](https://signalsandthreads.com/) by Jane Street.
 I'm always happy to have a conversation about these topics to gain new perspectives.

-In my free time, I enjoy bouldering, library hopping, taking long walks, weightlifting, solving problems, and watching clips of Suits on YouTube.
+In my free time, I enjoy library hopping, taking long walks, weightlifting, and solving problems.
 I used to draw portraits and anatomy in high school competitively.
 A fun fact about me is that I studied abroad at South Korea in Summer 2023 at Yonsei University where I met my mom's relatives for the first time.

 Please reach me at jasonyi [at] unc [dot] edu to chat or collaborate!